aa-moiseev/pub-corr-src-set/README.md

 # Generating signal waveforms with predefined correlations
-Sample code for the article
+Sample code for the article:

-A. Moiseev, "Simulating brain signals with predened mutual correlations"
+_A.
+Moiseev, "Simulating brain signals with predened mutual correlations"_

 doi: